How Do I Sharpen My Pocket Knives as a Firefighter & Hunter?

 whetstone

-This is the method I follow regularly whenever I get back from hunting and doesn’t take more than 15 minutes.
+This is the first method I follow while sharpening a blade and it doesn’t take more than 15 minutes.

 • A marker.

-Step 2: Use the marker to mark the knife edge.
-It’ll ensure you sharpen your knife properly.
+Step 2: Next, I use the marker to mark the knife edge.

-Step 3: Place the sharpening stone on a flat surface and hold your pocket knife vertically at 90°Degree in the coarse grit.
+Step 3: After that, I’ll place the sharpening stone on a flat surface and hold the pocket knife vertically at 90°Degree in the coarse grit.

-Tilt the knife in half and then repeat the same step to set the knife at a 22.5-degree angle.
+Once done, I’ll tilt the knife in half and then repeat the same step to set the blade at a 22.5-degree angle.

 Watch this video if you aren’t sure about this step.

-Step 4: Go back and forth a couple of times until you see a burr on the blade.
-Repeat the same process on the other side of the knife and ensure you have a burr on both sides.
+Step 4: Now, I go back and forth a couple of times until I see a burr on the blade.
+I’ll repeat the same process on the other side of the knife and ensure I have a burr on both sides.

-A whetstone won’t cost you more than $50 and it’ll last anywhere between 3-5 years.
+A good whetstone won’t cost you more than $50 and it’ll last anywhere between 3-5 years.

 Method 2: Sharpen the Knife without a Sharpener